ARM-DOE/pyart/doc/source/index.rst

 A working C/C++ compiler is required for some optional modules.
 An easy method to install these dependencies is by using a `Scientific Python distributions <http://scipy.org/install.html>`_.
-`Anaconda <https://www.anaconda.com/distribution/>`_ will install all of the above packages by default on Windows, Linux and Mac computers and is provided free of charge by Anaconda.
+`Anaconda Compilers <https://www.anaconda.com/distribution/>`_ will install all of the above packages by default on Windows, Linux and Mac computers and is provided free of charge by Anaconda.
 Anaconda also has their own compilers, which may be required for optional dependencies such as CyLP.
 These compilers can be found here: